 Smaller water droplets scientifically proven by the late Fire Chief Lloyd Layman.
 His studies with the U.S. Coast Guard and the Navy in 1953 proved that water in smaller droplets created more surface area to absorb more heat.

 The technology for fighting fires with less water is our future.
 Less water and better results for increasing safety, less structural damage, less contaminated water runoff and increasing our customer service.

 State & National Parks

 The Water Atomizing Suppression Pump is a high-technology mobile fire suppression pump designed to increase water’s ability to absorb a tremendous amount of heat in a short period of time without wasting water.
-It’s a positive displacement pump that builds 575 PSI at the pump to deliver a non-harmful water stream through a ½” high-pressure 150’ hose line.
+It’s a positive displacement pump that builds 575 PSI at the pump to deliver a non-harmful water stream at 350 to 375 psi through a ½” high-pressure 150’ hose line.
 The high-tech fire nozzle, called “the Stinger Nozzle,” is made of heavy-duty stainless steel that can be used as a breaking tool for puncturing drywall or glass.

 The straight stream meets NFPA minimum 35’ distance standard.
 The WASP has a distance of 50’.
 The fog stream distance is approximately 30’.